🎉 ThreatConnect® 7.12 is now available! We love customer feedback. Write a review of ThreatConnect and we'll give you up to $50 as a thank-you gift!

 Microsoft Graph Dependencies

-• Microsoft Azure® Active Directory™ (AD) tenant with administrator rights to register an app and manage app permissions
+• Microsoft Entra™ ID tenant with administrator rights to register an app and manage app permissions

-• Azure app registration with application-level permissions for ThreatIndicators.ReadWrite.OwnedBy
+• Entra ID app registration with application-level permissions for Ti.ReadWrite.All

-To use the Microsoft Graph Security Threat Indicators App, you must register an app in the Azure portal and assign it permissions.
-Before following the steps in this section, verify that you have created an Azure AD tenant in the Azure portal.
+To use the Microsoft Graph Security Threat Indicators app, you must register an app in the Entra admin center and assign it permissions.
+Before following the steps in this section, verify that you have created an Entra tenant in the Entra admin center.

-1. Register an app in Azure AD.
-In most cases, a type of Single Tenant should be selected and the optional Redirect URI field should be left empty.
+1. Register an app in Entra ID.
+In most cases, you should select a type of Single Tenant, and you should leave the optional Redirect URI field empty.

 Important

-Make sure to save the client secret’s value, as you will not be able to retrieve it after leaving the Client & secrets page in the Azure portal.
+Record the client secret’s value, as you will not be able to retrieve it after leaving the Certificates & secrets page in the Entra admin center.
+You will need this value when configuring a job for the Microsoft Graph Security Threat Indicators app.

 • What type of permissions does your application require?: Select Application permissions.

-• Select permissions: Search for ThreatIndicators and then select the permission for ThreatIndicators.ReadWrite.OwnedBy.
+• Select permissions: Search for Ti and then select the permission for Ti.ReadWrite.All.
 In addition, it is recommended to grant the app the following permissions so that it can create notifications:

 • Calendars.Read